Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

    o Devices are LoRaWAN End Devices (e.g. sensors, actuators, etc.).
 There can be a very high density of devices per radio gateway (LoRaWAN gateway).
-This entity maps to the LoRaWAN device.
+This entity maps to the LoRaWAN end-device.

    o The Radio Gateway (RGW), which is the endpoint of the constrained link.
 This entity maps to the LoRaWAN Gateway.